Assisting NHS Test and Protect Strategy

 What do we need to do?

 Collect details of people who attend our churches in support of the NHS Scotland Test & Protect strategy.
+Any hospitality setting must legally collect contact details.
+This would include serving teas and coffees after worship.
+It is important that the Church plays its part in helping the NHS contact close contacts of those who test positive and as a result all congregations are urged strongly to play their part in the programme even where legal regulations do not mandate participation.
 All we need to collect is the name of each individual, together with a means of contacting them, usually a telephone number.

 Is this compulsory?

-Participation in the Test & Protect strategy is important, both for our Church and for those attending Church but it is not compulsory.
+Participation in the Test & Protect strategy is important, both for our Church and for those attending Church but it is not compulsory for individuals to give their details, however it is legally required of all congregations to participate whenever they engage in hospitality.
 In taking part we are joining the national effort to suppress COVID-19 and we will be acting in the best interests of our congregations.
 However, if people don't want to register their attendance, we cannot force them or deny entry.
 In this regard, congregations can exercise their own best judgement about the collection of personal data from individuals and remind people that if they choose not to take part it means the NHS cannot contact them and help them to take protective measures.

 What data do we need to collect?